shashankag14/Transformer-for-Machine-Translation/README.md

 # Transformer-for-Machine-Translation
 A PyTorch implementation of Transformers from scratch for Machine Translation on PHP Corpus dataset[1] (Czech->English) based on "Attention Is All You Need" by Ashish Vaswani et. al.[2].
 The motive to create this repository is not to implement a state-of-the-art model for Machine Translation, but to get a hands-on experience in implementing the Transformer architecture from scratch.

+_**Modification done over the baseline[2] :**_
+- _Reduced the model depth and improving the BLEU score by a margin of **0.84** (Check Ablation Study for more details)._
+- _Other minor modifications include using Early Stopping as an additional regularization technique, gradient clipping to avoid gradient explosion, maximum size of sentences to train, and played around with the hyperparameter values._

 ![image](https://user-images.githubusercontent.com/74488693/146843786-d2b240cc-8aca-402d-9165-28ca8a5405b9.png)